 It is a great place to visit and I am sure if you visit Ladakh, this one surely is not the place you would like to exclude from your plan.
 I hope the information in this Travel Guide for Pangong Lake in Ladakh will be useful for your upcoming Leh Ladakh trip.

-Please feel free to post any queries or doubts you might have in planning your trip to Pangong Tso place in the comments section below.
-If you have been to Pangong Tso lake, kindly share your thoughts and other information you might feel will be worth sharing with other fellow travelers and prove helpful to them.
+Please feel free to post any questions or doubts you might have in planning your trip to Pangong Tso in the comments section below.
+If you have been to this beautiful place, kindly share your thoughts and other information you might feel will be worth sharing with other fellow travelers and prove helpful to them.